pollination/pollination-docs/rhino-plugin/pollination-commands/po_solveadjacency.md

----
-description: Use this command to split and match walls between rooms.
-If non-room geometries are selected, this command only splits for each subsurface.
----

 # PO_SolveAdjacency

 Use this command to split and match walls between rooms.
 If non-room geometries are selected, this command only splits for each subsurface.